Skanör med Falsterbo

 Skanör med Falsterbo is a statistical locality (Swedish tätort, locality code 3672), situated in Vellinge Municipality, Skåne County, Sweden with 6,937 inhabitants in 2010.
 It consists of the two old towns of Skanör and Falsterbo which have grown together and were unified in 1754, but are still regarded as different communities by locals.
 The preposition med means with.
-Thanks to its southerly and maritime position, the locality is the mildest in Sweden, with winter lows barely averaging frosts.
+Due to its southerly and maritime position, the locality has the mildest winters in Sweden, with winter lows barely averaging frosts.

 Background

 It is a conurbation consisting of the two medieval towns of Skanör and Falsterbo.
-Both towns are located on the elongated reef-like western part of the Falsterbo Peninsula, (Falsterbonäset), Falsterbo to the south and Skanör to the north.
+Both towns are located on the elongated reef-like western part of the Falsterbo Peninsula (Falsterbonäset), Falsterbo to the south and Skanör to the north.
 The towns are separated by a several kilometers long bank built of earth and seaweed, and have never geographically been considered the same town.

 The peninsula forms the southwesternmost tip of the Scandinavian Peninsula.
-It marks the border between the Baltic Sea and the Øresund, the sound that separates the Danish island Zealand from the southern Swedish province of Scania.
+It marks the border between the Baltic Sea and the Öresund, the strait that separates the Danish island Zealand from the southern Swedish province of Scania.